fkantelberg/mail-devel/README.md

   - **Multi User Mode:** The mails are collected in the specific mailboxes for each receiver of the messages using the `to`, `cc`, and `bcc` mail headers.
 Allows the usage of mail aliases

-- `--alias`: Can be specified multiple times to map mail addresses using UNIX shell-style wildcards
+- `--alias`: Can be specified multiple times to map mail addresses using UNIX shell-style wildcards.
+Aliases can also be specified via a comma-separated list in the environment variable `MAIL_ALIAS`

 - `--smtp-responder`: Automatically respond to the mails coming in via SMTP